-Built on a 3-mile-long spit of land that juts into Kotzebue Sound, this village lies 33 miles above the Arctic Circle, on Alaska's northwest coast.
-Before Europeans arrived in the region, the Inupiaq name for this locale was Kikiktagruk; that was changed to Kotzebue after German explorer Otto von Kotzebue passed through in 1818 while sailing for Russia.
-Kotzebue is the region's economic and political hub and headquarters for both the Northwest Arctic Borough and the NANA Regional Corporation, one of the 13 regional Native corporations formed when Congress settled the Alaska Natives' aboriginal land claims in 1971.
-The region's other Eskimo villages have populations of anywhere from 90 to 700 residents.
+Built on a 3-mile-long spit of land that juts into Kotzebue Sound, the village lies 33 miles above the Arctic Circle on Alaska's northwest coast.
+Before Europeans arrived in the region, the Inupiaq name for this locale was Kikiktagruk, later changed to Kotzebue after German explorer Otto von Kotzebue passed through in 1818 while sailing for Russia.
+Kotzebue is the region's economic and political hub and headquarters for both the Northwest Arctic Borough and the NANA Regional Corporation, one of the 13 regional Native corporations formed when Congress enacted the Alaska Native Claims Settlement Act in 1971.
+Nearby villages also use Kotzebue as a hub for business, services, and travel.

-Kotzebue has long, cold winters and short, cool summers.
+Kotzebue has dark, cold winters and short, cool summers.
 The average low temperature in January is –12°F, and midsummer highs rarely reach the 70s.
 "We have four seasons—June, July, August, and winter," a tour guide jests.
 But don't worry about the sometimes chilly weather—the local sightseeing company has snug, bright-color loaner parkas for visitors on package tours.
-And there's plenty of light in which to take in the village and surrounding landscape: the sun doesn't set for 36 days from June into July.
-One of summer's highlights is the annual Northwest Native Trade Fair; held each year after the July 4th celebration, it features traditional Native games, seal-hook-throwing contests, and an Eskimo buggy race.
+And there's plenty of light in which to take in the village and surrounding landscape; in fact, the sun doesn't set for 36 days from June into July.
+One of summer's highlights is the July 4th parade and fair with contests, food, and games, including a foot race, bike race, blanket toss, and other traditional games.